Raeonix-J/Games-Tier-List/B-Tier/Masquerada_Songs_and_Shadows.md

-# 🎭 Masquerada: Songs and Shadows — Tier List Placement
+# 🎭 Masquerada: Songs and Shadows
 ## Tier: **B**

 > *A solid, worthwhile experience with genuine strengths — but meaningful flaws that hold it back from greatness.*